uclaacm/hack-sprint-w20/session-6-internet-and-APIs/README.md

 > A note about **thread safety**: If you view the [documentation for this portion](https://developer.android.com/training/volley/requestqueue#singleton) you might notice the use of the `@volatile` annotation. `@volitile` makes writes to the property it annotates immediately available to other threads.
 If you don't understand what that means, that's okay.
 Multi-threading is a complex topic that we won't cover here.

 ### Making an API Call
 Now all that's left is to make our API call!
-Go back to **NumberFragment.kt** and add the following function and variable declaration (make sure to replace `[YOUR_API_KEY]` with the API key you got when you created your account):
+Go back to **NumberFragment.kt** and add the following function and variable declaration:

 ```kotlin
 val baseUrl = "https://numbersapi.p.rapidapi.com"